-If you do not enroll in Medicare Part D when you are first eligible and go without creditable prescription drug coverage for 63 or more continuous days, you may have to pay a penalty if you decide to join later.
+Our suggestion is always enroll in Part D (Medicare Prescription Drug Plan) unless you have other Creditable Prescription Drug Coverage.
+If you do not enroll in Medicare Part D when you are first eligible and go without creditable prescription drug coverage for 63 or more continuous days, you may have to pay the penalty if you decide to join later.

 - If you are enrolled in Medicare Advantage, be sure that prescription drug coverage is a part of the Medicare Advantage Plan